2017–18 LSU Lady Tigers basketball team

-The 2017–18 LSU Lady Tigers basketball team will represent Louisiana State University during the 2017–18 NCAA Division I women's basketball season college basketball season.
-The Lady Tigers, led by seventh-year head coach Nikki Fargas, will play their home games at Pete Maravich Assembly Center and were members of the Southeastern Conference.
+The 2017–18 LSU Lady Tigers basketball team represented Louisiana State University during the 2017–18 NCAA Division I women's basketball season college basketball season.
+The Lady Tigers, led by seventh-year head coach Nikki Fargas, will played their home games at Pete Maravich Assembly Center and were members of the Southeastern Conference.
 They finished the season 19–10, 11–5 in SEC play to finish in a 4 way tie for fourth place.
-As a 4th seed, they lost in the quarterfinals of the SEC women's tournament to Texas A&M. They received an at-large bid to the NCAA women's tournament where got upset by Central Michigan in the first round.
+As a 4th seed, they lost in the quarterfinals of the SEC women's tournament to Texas A&M. They received an at-large bid to the NCAA women's tournament, where they were upset by Central Michigan in the first round.